After the Apocalypse

 The climate and environment on our planet are changeable - sometimes to an extreme extent.
 13,000 years ago, in what we today call Germany, a large volcano erupted violently - with major consequences for plants, animals and not least humans.
 Drawing on this past apocalypse, the exhibition ‘After the Apocalypse’ asks if we can learn something from the past when disaster strikes us in the future.

-Because the Covid19 (Corona) situation, Moesgaard Museum will be closed to visitors until and including 7 February.
+Because the Covid19 (Corona) situation, Moesgaard Museum is closed for visitors.
 Read more.

 Climate, nature and society